carols10cents/rust.tmbundle/README.markdown

 # Rust TextMate Bundle

-A TextMate Bundle for Rust.
+A TextMate Bundle for the Rust programming langauage.

 ##Current Features: